uncertainguineapick/uncertainties-in-the-archives/README.md

-# Uncertainties of the Archives
+# Uncertainties in the Archives
+This project discovers uncertainties in geographical data with colonial contexts and was developed during the [cultural data hackathon](https://lab.sbb.berlin/culture-explore-data/) at the Stabi Lab Berlin.

+## Project Description
 We explored uncertainties and ambiguities in geographical data provided by the Ethnological Museum in Berlin.
 Our data consists of semi-structured information about people and corporations connected to the museum until 1950 ([Culture Translocated: Entities in the Ethnological Museum – Stabi Lab](https://lab.sbb.berlin/culture-translocated/)).

 After preprocessing using a simple Python script, we examined the data more closely and noticed that some places appear with many different spellings (e.g. Frankfurt) or include markers of uncertainty (e.g. question marks).
 Digging deeper revealed more complex challenges that we could not address automatically: